 Yes Part- ially No Your Comments/ Action to be taken 2.
-Academy & Classroom Organisati on • 2.1 Are your classrooms organised to take account of students' disabilities?
+Academy & Classroom Organisati on 2.1 Are your classrooms organised to take account of students' disabilities?
 Y Rooms are 'clutter free' to allow for easy access around the rooms.
-Doors are dark in tone to enable students with visual impairments to clearly see entrance and exist routes.
 2.2 Is the Teaching Assistant used flexibly so that a range of children can benefit from their support?
-Y The Teaching Assistant supports students with EHCPs and medical needs.
+Y The Teaching Assistants support students with EHCPs and medical needs.
 2.3 Is the Academy organised in such a way that disabled students have access to facilities such as library and specialist teaching rooms?
-Y There is a lift on the Academy premises.
-3. Differentiation 3.1 Are children over 5 who are working towards Level 1 assessed using P levels?
+Y There is a lift on the Academy premises and students are issued with keys where there is a need.
+Double doors to library provide wheelchair access.
+3. Differentiation • 3.1 Are children over 5 who are working towards Level 1 assessed using P levels?
 N/A N/A 3.2 Do lessons provide opportunities for all students to achieve?
 Y Seating plans provide opportunities for students to work on specific target areas to improve their work and differentiation is part of lesson planning.
 This will continue to develop.
 3.3 Does teaching allow for a range of learning styles?
 Y Although routines across the Academy are consistent, teaching styles vary and this is encouraged.
 3.4 Do lessons involve work to be done by individuals, pairs, groups and the whole class?
 Y This is shown through our regular self-evaluation weeks where lesson planning and lessons are reviewed and work sampling takes place.
 3.5 Do staff recognise and allow for the additional time required by some disabled students to use equipment in practical work?
-Y Additional time for instance is given to students who need extra time to change for PE.
+Y Additional time for instance is given to students who need extra time to change for PE and complete assessments/ exams if/ where appropriate.
 3.6 Do staff provide alternative ways of giving access to experience or understanding for disabled students who cannot engage in particular activities, e.g. some forms of Y This is evident from the lesson observations seen and planning that takes place to ensure the needs of these students are met.